 Those rolls mentioned early can pose a problem, too, if not cleaned properly and checked for skin infections.

 28. Jack Russell Terrier

-The Jack Russell is known for being very energetic, yet highly trainable.
-If you are going to take on the responsibility of owning a Jack Russell, you need to be sure that you have plenty of time to dedicate to behavior training.
+If you are going to take on the responsibility of owning a Jack Russell, you must be sure that you have plenty of time to dedicate to behavior training.